Tharnid/Chazwa/CSharpStudies/Notes.md

 	are special methods used when instantiating a class

+	Consider providing a default constructor

+	Consider providing a parameterized construtor

+	Initialize the minimum properties for a valid object

+	Name the parameters the same name as the related properties

 **Destructors**

 	method called once an object is disposed, can be used to cleanup resources

+**Namespace Best Practices**

+	<company>.<technology>.<feature>
+	TharnApp.Wpf.Pm
+	Microsoft.Office.Interop.PowerPoint

+	Use PascalCasing

+	Avoid

+	Using the a classname
+	Using System namespaces

+###Static Class
+---

+	static keyword in the signature
+	Only static members

+---

 ---